Ring-a-Pose: A Ring for Continuous Hand Pose Tracking: User Study 1: Worn Finger Comparison

 \subsection{Results}

 \paragraph{Evaluation Metrics} We adopt the mean per-joint position error MPJPE to be our quantitative evaluation metric: the mean Euclidean distance errors of all 20 relative (to the wrist) joint positions.
 Note, MPJPE measures distance errors so it depends on the hand size.
-For example, in the case where the ground truth is an open palm and the prediction is a closed fist, a larger hand has a larger MPJPE than that of a smaller hand.
-An alternative evaluation metric is the mean angular error, invariant to the hand size, but due to MediaPipe Hands' unreliable depth predictions, we chose MPJPE.
-To account for MPJPE's dependency on the hand size in the user-independent models, we normalize the predicted hand with the participant's physical hand size: a single measurement made from the wrist (joint 0 in Fig.~\ref{fig: pose-joints}) to the little finger MCP joint (joint 17 in Fig.~\ref{fig: pose-joints}).
+An alternative evaluation metric is the mean angular error, but due to MediaPipe Hands' unreliable depth predictions, we chose MPJPE.
+To account for MPJPE's dependency on the hand size in the user-independent models, we normalize the predicted hand with the participant's physical hand size, as described in Sec.~\ref{sec:ground-acquisition}.
 In real-world uses, it is an additional step a new user needs to do when receiving the device.
-For fine-tuned user-dependent models, such information is no longer needed as the model easily and quickly learns the hand dimension as shown in the convergence of MPJPE with only 2.67 min of data in Fig.~\ref{fig: pose-UIUD}(c).
+For fine-tuned user-dependent models, such information is no longer needed as the model quickly learns the hand dimension as shown in the convergence of MPJPE with only 2.67 min of data in Fig.~\ref{fig: pose-UIUD}(c).

 We compare~\theDevice{}'s performance on each finger with user-independent models and the fine-tuned user-dependent models.
-For each finger, to evaluate the user-independent performance, we use the leave-one-participant-out (LOPO) cross-validation (97.2min of training data from other participants); and to evaluate the fine-tuned user-dependent performance, we fine-tune the user-independent model with data from the first three sessions (8.1min of fine-tuning data) and test on the last session.
+For each finger, to evaluate the user-independent performance, we use the leave-one-participant-out (LOPO) cross-validation (97.2min of training data from other participants' same finger); and to evaluate the fine-tuned user-dependent performance, we fine-tune the user-independent model with data from the first three sessions (8.1min of fine-tuning data) and test on the last session.
 In addition to the MPJPE of the entire hand, we further break down the results into the MPJPEs of each finger to analyze whether the worn finger affects the tracking accuracies of individual fingers.